SVendittelli/MMM-fitbit/README.md

 **Note: this module requires that you set up your own "Fitbit app" using a free Fitbit account, in order to generate OAuth 2.0 credentials for accessing your data from Fitbit.**

-This module extends upon SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module and intends to build on top of the following changes that were incorporated from the efforts of others who forked the original repository:
+This extends upon SVendittelli's original [MMM-fitbit](https://github.com/SVendittelli/MMM-fitbit) module and intends to build on top of the following changes that were incorporated from the efforts of others who forked the original repository:

 * adding weight data ([engeld's fork](https://github.com/engeld/MMM-fitbit))
 * updating python-fitbit to 0.3.0 ([shbatm's fork](https://github.com/shbatm/MMM-fitbit))